Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Introduction

-In this work we employ the adaptive random sampling strategy developed in \cite{YChen2024}, using the relative trace norm error $\tr{(\matr{A}-\tilde{\matr{A}})}/\tr{\matr{A}}$ to measure the degree of accuracy of the resulting approximation.
-Overall, the asymptotic computational cost of computing a rank-$r$ partial Cholesky factorization of an $N\times N$ matrix $\matr{A}$ is $O(Nr^2)$.
-Importantly, when $\matr{A}$ is a kernel matrix, the method requires the evaluation of the associated kernel function almost exclusively on the sampled columns, resulting in only $N(r+1)$ kernel evaluations.
+In this work we employ the adaptive random sampling strategy of RPC \cite{ChenY2024}, using the trace norm error $\norm{K-\tilde K}_*=\tr(K-\tilde K)$ to measure the degree of accuracy of the resulting approximation.
+Overall, the asymptotic computational cost of computing a rank-$r$ partial Cholesky factorization of an $N\times N$ matrix $K$ is $O(Nr^2)$.
+When $K$ is a kernel matrix, the method requires the evaluation of the associated kernel function almost exclusively on the sampled columns, resulting in $N(r+1)$ kernel evaluations.
+For our numerical results in Section \ref{sec:application}, we are going to use the accelerated version (ARPC) of the algorithm \cite{Epperly2025}, which samples pivots in blocks instead of one by one, using an additional accept/reject check to ensure that the resulting pivot acceptance distribution matches the sampling distribution of RPC.
+In Appendix \ref{app:rpc} we provide a brief overview of ARPC and pseudocode for its implementation.